eunjung31/eunjung31.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Two papers have been accepted to Interspeech 2025! :tada:
+Two of our papers have been accepted to Interspeech 2025! 🌟